rpm-software-management/dnf/doc/conf_ref.rst

     $ DNF_VAR_MY_VARIABLE=value

+.. _conf_main_and_repo_options-label:

 ==================================
  Options for both [main] and Repo
 ==================================

 Some options can be applied in either the main section, per repository, or in a combination.
-The value provided in the main section is used for all repositories as the default value and concrete repositories can override it in their configuration.
+The value provided in the main section is used for all repositories as the default value and particular repositories can override it in their configuration.

 .. _bandwidth-label: